nrfconnect/sdk-nrf/samples/net/aws_iot/README.rst

 | ``my-custom-topic/example``                      | NA - Non-shadow topic                                          | Dummy application-specific topic.
 Can be used for anything.                                                         |
 +--------------------------------------------------+----------------------------------------------------------------+---------------------------------------------------------------------------------------------------------------------+

-The application-specific topics are not part of the AWS IoT shadow service and must therefore be passed to the :ref:`lib_aws_iot` library using the :c:func:`aws_iot_subscription_topics_add` function before connecting.
+The application-specific topics are not part of the AWS IoT shadow service and must therefore be passed to the :ref:`lib_aws_iot` library using the :c:func:`aws_iot_application_topics_set` function before connecting.
 How to add application-specific topics is documented in the :ref:`AWS IoT library usage <aws_iot_usage>` section.

 Configuration